quangis/transforge/docs/manual.md

 To create a transformation language, you declare transformation
 operators: the atomic steps with which more complex procedures are described.
-For example, if you have a tool for selecting the nearest object, you can describe it in terms of operators like `minimum` and `distance`.
+For example, if you have a `NearObject` tool for selecting the nearest object, you could describe it in terms of operators like `minimum` and `distance`.
 Alternatively, you could declare a monolithic operator `select_nearest_object` that describes the entire tool 'atomically'.
 The amount of detail you go into is entirely up to you, because the operators don't necessarily specify anything about *implementation*: they instead represent *conceptual* steps at whatever level of granularity is suitable for your purpose.

 [^1]: Just as with transformation operators, type operators don't
     necessarily correspond to concrete data types --- they only capture